LiaScript/docs/Code.md

 [`highlight.js`](https://highlightjs.org), which is mostly used in Markdown parsers, and [`ace`](https://ace.c9.io), which is applied by LiaScript.
-Since both projects do not contain all languages and the names of the language identfiers might vary, we provide a mapping.
+Since both projects do not contain all languages and the names of the language identifiers might vary, we provide a mapping.

 > All language identifiers and alias marked as `code` can be used within